What are the key bowel cancer symptoms and does a screening test hurt? Find out what you need to know about one of the most common cancers in the UK.

 7. Is it difficult to do a home bowel cancer screening test?

-No. Vitality sends you the FIT screening kit (Faecal Immunochemical Test), which just involves taking a single sample of your stool and posting it back to the laboratory for testing.
+No. The FIT screening kit (Faecal Immunochemical Test) just involves taking a single sample of your stool and posting it back to the laboratory for testing.

-If you are testing via the NHS, people living in Scotland receive the FIT test, too.
+People living in Scotland receive the FIT test through the NHS.
 However, in England, Wales and Northern Ireland, the FIT is still to be phased in – instead you may receive a different screening test called the faecal occult blood test (FOB), which needs three separate stool samples over a two-week period.